 7. Use a Small Pool Vacuum

-If the kiddie pool in your backyard is a bit bigger than average, it may be worth investing in a pool vacuum.
+If your backyard kiddie pool is larger than average, it might be worth investing in a pool vacuum.

-Some vacuums are specifically designed for smaller pools, but as mentioned, if your pool is very small, a vacuum might just be a bit much.
+Some vacuums are designed specifically for smaller pools, but if your pool is on the smaller side, a vacuum might be more than you really need.

 8. Eliminate Scum

-No matter how big or small, pools will always create unpleasant scum from body oils, lotions, sweat, sunscreen, and other things.
+Regardless of size, pools tend to accumulate unpleasant scum from body oils, lotions, sweat, sunscreen, and more.

-There is a solution for everything, and to eliminate scum formation in your kiddie pool, you can use a scum ball or bug that attracts and absorbs these oils and other residue.
+Fortunately, there’s a solution.
+To prevent scum buildup in your kiddie pool, you can use a scum ball or bug, which helps attract and absorb these oils and residues.